Don't Give Up the Ship: How The Commodore Perry Flag Inspired American Bravery & Tenacity

 Commodore Oliver Hazard Perry enters this story because the War of 1812 was largely a naval war.
 Indeed, when the war began, the United States had no control over the Great Lakes with the exception of Lake Huron.
 America’s Navy was very small at the time, especially when compared to the Royal Navy, which then dominated the entire world’s shipping lanes.
 Commodore Perry requested, and was given command of, the entire naval effort in Lake Erie.

 Commodore Perry was not only brilliant in his command, but he was also tenacious.
 The British fully expected Commodore Perry to surrender his flagship, the USS Lawrence, during the Battle of Lake Erie.
-So confident were they, that they sent a small vessel to accept his surrender.
-However, Commodore Perry lived by the (possibly apocryphal) dying words of Captain James Lawrence, his friend and the man after whom the ship was named – “DON’T GIVE UP THE SHIP.”
+So confident were they, that they sent small American vessel to accept his surrender.
+However, Commodore Perry lived by the (possibly apocryphal) dying words and rallying cry of Captain James Lawrence, his friend and the man after whom the ship was named – “DON’T GIVE UP THE SHIP.”

 This was not without good reason: Perry was one of three capable crewmen on the ship, the other two being the ship’s chaplain and the ship’s purser.
 Perry himself fired the ship’s parting salvo before having the surviving and largely injured crew row him a half mile through heavy gunfire to the USS Niagara, where he took command.

-The final result of the Battle of Lake Erie was the complete surrender of an entire Royal Naval squadron – a first in world history.
+The final result of the Battle of Lake Erie was the complete surrender of an entire British squadron, ensign fallen – a first in world history.
 Commodore Perry accepted the surrender on the wrecked Lawrence to show the British officers the price his men had paid to win the battle.

 The Battle Flag and Captain Lawrence

 The Commodore Perry is perhaps better called the Captain Lawrence Flag.
-The legend it bears is based on what are alleged to be final words repeated by Captain James Lawrence after his severe injury at the hands of gunfire while aboard the Chesapeake on June 1, 1813.
+The legend it bears is based on what are alleged to be final words repeated by Captain James Lawrence after his severe injury at the hands of British frigate gunfire while aboard the USS Chesapeake battling the HMS Shannon on June 1, 1813.
 Commodore Perry learned of Captain Lawrence’s death and was distraught.
 He commanded that a brig be named Lawrence in honor of his dead friend.